oracle-devrel/technology-engineering/data-platform/core-converged-db/shared-sassets/tooling/run-plan/README.md

     Wait until completion
     Create an AWR snapshot and generate the AWR report

 At the end of all the runs, a notification will be sent to a topic in OCI.
-If this topic is associated to anemail address, you'll receive somnething like this:
+If this topic is associated with an email address, you'll receive something like this:

 "As of 20/12/2022-10h19mn02s, plan with ID B1-IB.Consulta88.20221220101727 completed with the following results: